freemarker/freemarker3/examples/README.txt

   lib.servlet=/home/java/servlet/servlet2_3_jsp1_2.jar
   lib.struts=/home/java/strtus1_1/lib/struts.jar
-  jython.home=/home/java/jython

-You need the lib.struts line only if you need the struts-webapp, and you need the jython.home line only if you need the jython-webapp.
+You need the lib.struts line only if you need the struts-webapp

 For more information please read the help.html or README.txt in the directory of examples.
 Especially, please read these files if the Web application does